How to Freeze Zucchini

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

-When you have an abundance of zucchini, no need to let it go to waste – freeze it!
-Here is how to freeze zucchini so you can use it months down the road.
+When you have an abundance of zucchini, no need to let it go to waste–freeze it!
+Here is how to freeze zucchini so you can use it months down the road in delicious baked goods.

 If you’re someone who loves to grow zucchini, you know that it’s a very fast-and-furious vegetable.